adamhu714/chirpy/README.md

 ```

 ### Building and Running the Application
-From the root directory, use the Go command-line tool to build the executable:
+From the project root directory, use the Go command-line tool to build the executable:

 ```bash
 go build -o chirpy